chaoss/AFOS-AfricanOpenSource/README.md

 ## Project Timeline

-The development phase will start on 10th July and end on 27th July 2023.
+The development phase will start on 10th July and end in mid-August 2023.

 ## Contributing Guidelines